SylviaOne/Repo-hub/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## Astronomers got tired watching the moon go around the earth for 24 hours.
+They decided to call it a day.